njamutoh/aws-crm-platform/README.md

 └── variables.tf
 ```

-This keeps the code modular, easier to reason about, and easier to extend.
+This structure makes the code easier to maintain, reason about, and extend.
+Instead of keeping all AWS resources in one large root file, each module owns a specific concern and exposes outputs that can be consumed elsewhere.

 ---